Constructive Universal Approximation and Sure Convergence for Multi-Layer Neural Networks: Introduction

 \section{Introduction}

 Predictive models based on neural networks \citep{lecun2015deep} lie at the core of recent artificial intelligence advancements, including AlphaGo \citep{silver2016mastering}, GPT-3 \citep{brown2020language}, and AlphaFold \citep{jumper2021highly}.
-Their high prediction accuracy has been extensively studied and supported from theoretical perspectives, spanning from approximation results for single-hidden-layer networks \citep{hornik1989multilayer, cybenko1989approximation, barron1993universal} to advanced universal approximation theories for multilayer networks \citep{bauer2019deep, schmidt2020nonparametric}.
+Their high prediction accuracy has been extensively studied and supported from theoretical perspectives, spanning from approximation results for single-hidden-layer networks \citep{hornik1989multilayer, cybenko1989approximation, barron1993universal} to advanced universal approximation theories for multilayer networks \citep{bauer2019deep, schmidt2020nonparametric, jiao2023deep}.

 However, despite their strong empirical performance and universal approximation ability, neural networks can sometimes fall short in practice.
 Numerous formal studies have shown that neural networks may not outperform other prediction methods on tabular data \citep{grinsztajn2022tree, mcelfresh2023neural, shwartz2022tabular}.
 In particular, multilayer neural networks have been found to be consistently outperformed by tree-based models \citep{grinsztajn2022tree}, a result that appears to conflict with their universal approximation capabilities.
 This gap between theory and practice has been a subject of extensive investigation \citep{adcock2021gap, grohs2024proof}.
-A plausible explanation for this gap may be the failure to achieve complete model optimization, a condition that universal approximation theory assumes \citep{schmidt2020nonparametric, bauer2019deep} but is rarely guaranteed in practice \citep{fan2020selective}.
-Whether neural networks inherently possess universal approximation capability by construction, often called constructive approximation \citep{gentile2024approximation}, or how this ability might be effectively realized, remains a significant open problem.
+A plausible explanation for this gap may be the failure to achieve complete model optimization, a condition that universal approximation theory assumes \citep{jiao2023deep} but is rarely guaranteed in practice \citep{fan2020selective}.
+Whether existing neural networks possess universal approximation capability when training processes are taken into account, often referred to as constructive approximation~\citep{gentile2024approximation}, and how to effectively realize this capability remain significant open problems.